Harapanahalli: Road

-Harapanahalli City has good road connectivity, with several state highways passing through it, including State Highway 2 (SH-2), State Highway 25 (SH-25), State Highway 47 (SH-47), and State Highway 150 (SH-150).
-SH-25 is notably proposed for upgrade to a National Highway.
-The city also hosts a Kalyana Karnataka Road Transport Corporation (KKRTC) bus depot, operating under the Vijayanagara division.
-This depot facilitates bus services to most villages within Harapanahalli, Davangere, Hadagali, Haveri, Ranebennur, Kudligi, Sandur, and Ballari taluks.
-Furthermore, direct bus services connect Harapanahalli to major cities and towns such as Bengaluru, Hyderabad, Mangaluru, Mantralayam, Srisailam, Kalaburagi, Vijayapura, Madikeri, Subrahmanya, Dharmasthala, Ballari, Panaji, Mysuru, Hubballi, Bidar, Solapur, Kolhapur, Gadag, Haveri, Karwar, Raichur, Sindhanur, Gangavathi, Hosapete, Davangere, Shivamogga, and Kundapur.
+Harapanahalli is well connected by road, with several state highways passing through the city, including State Highway 2 (SH-2), State Highway 25 (SH-25), State Highway 47 (SH-47), and State Highway 150 (SH-150).
+State Highway 25 has been proposed for upgradation to a National Highway.
+The city is served by a Kalyana Karnataka Road Transport Corporation (KKRTC) bus depot, which operates under the Vijayanagara Division.

 Rail

-The Harapanahalli railway station (station code: HPHI) falls under the Mysuru division of the South Western Railway zone (SWR).
-It is a single-line diesel track located on the Hosapete–Davanagere section, which spans both the Mysuru and Hubballi divisions of the SWR.
-Six trains currently operate through this station.
-A physical survey for a new 93 km railway line project connecting Gadag Junction to Harapanahalli has been completed, with the report submitted to and considered by the SWR board in Hubballi.
-Electrification work has also commenced on the Hosapete–Davanagere section.
+Harapanahalli railway station (station code: HPHI) is a railway station in Vijayanagara district, Karnataka, India.
+It is operated by the Mysuru railway division of the South Western Railway (SWR) zone.
+The station is located on the Harihar–Hosapete single-track broad-gauge railway line.
+Passenger and freight trains serve the station.
+A Final Location Survey (FLS) has been completed for the proposed Gadag Junction–Harapanahalli railway line via Mundargi and Huvina Hadagali.
+The Harihar–Hosapete railway line is undergoing electrification in phases.

 Air

-The nearest airport to Harapanahalli City with commercial flights is Jindal Vijayanagara Airport (IATA: VDY) at Toranagallu, located approximately 95 km away by the fastest route.
-It offers flights to major Indian cities such as Bengaluru and Hyderabad.
-The recently inaugurated Rashtrakavi Kuvempu Airport (IATA: RQY) in Shivamogga is about 126 km distant, with connections to Bengaluru, Chennai, Hyderabad, Goa–Mopa, and Tirupati.
-Hubballi Airport (IATA: HBX) is situated approximately 152 km away, providing flights to Bengaluru, Delhi, Hyderabad, Mumbai, and Pune.
-Kempegowda International Airport (IATA: BLR) in Bengaluru, a major international hub with extensive domestic and international connections, is approximately 302 km from Harapanahalli.
+The nearest airport to Harapanahalli is Jindal Vijayanagara Airport (IATA: VDY), located at Toranagallu, approximately 95 km from the city.
+The airport operates scheduled commercial flights to destinations including Bengaluru and Hyderabad.
+Rashtrakavi Kuvempu Airport (IATA: RQY), located at Shivamogga, is approximately 126 km away and provides scheduled flights to Bengaluru, Chennai, Hyderabad, Goa (Mopa), and Tirupati.
+Hubballi Airport (IATA: HBX), situated about 152 km from Harapanahalli, offers flights to Bengaluru, Delhi, Hyderabad, Mumbai, and Pune.
+Kempegowda International Airport (IATA: BLR), located in Bengaluru approximately 302 km away, is the nearest international airport and provides extensive domestic and international air connectivity.